-DATE: December 15, 2021
+DATE: January 25, 2022

 The Massachusetts Department of Public Health (DPH) recognizes that providing care for individuals seeking treatment for Coronavirus Disease 2019 (COVID-19) may prove to be especially challenging for health care practitioners and facilities.
-In consideration of continued increasing indicators of community transmission and in recognition of increasing community transmission including emergence of variants of SARS-CoV2, DPH is issuing this memorandum to long-term care facilities for admitting residents and caring for residents with presumed or confirmed COVID-19 to help mitigate the spread of COVID-19.
-This update replaces the September 24, 2021 version and provides clarifications to placement of new admissions and cohorting.
+In consideration of continued indicators of substantial community transmission and including emergence of the Omicron variant of SARS-CoV2, DPH is issuing this memorandum to long-term care facilities for admitting residents and caring for residents with presumed or confirmed COVID-19 to help mitigate the spread of COVID-19.
+This update replaces the January 3, 2022 version and provides clarification of new isolation and quarantine guidance, as well as recommended PPE use.